Atul Kasbekar: Education

 Atul Kasbekar was born in Mumbai, where he studied at Campion School and Jai Hind College (University of Mumbai).
 Then he joined UDCT (now Institute of Chemical Technology), Mumbai for chemical engineering but dropped out in his second year to become a photographer, after seeking out Gautam Rajadhyaksha for advice.
 He graduated from the Brooks Institute in Santa Barbara, US.
 In Los Angeles, he worked as a trainee with photographers including Dennis Gray, Ron Slenzak, James B Wood, Jay Silverman, Jay P Morgan, Bill Werts and David Le Bon.

 Career

 Photography

 Kasbekar returned to India in 1990.
-In 1991 he began his professional career as a photographer by starting a studio named Negative Space.
-He names commercial assignments for Vadilal and at Lintas advertising as having launched his career.
+In 1991, he began his professional career as a photographer by starting a studio named Negative Space.
+He named commercial assignments for Vadilal and at Lintas advertising as having launched his career.

 Kasbekar is known for shooting the Kingfisher Calendar, featuring models clad in swimsuits, some of whom went on to successful acting careers.